ADHD Multimodal treatment | Melbourne | Zoom

 Therapies for ADHD

 The following are the recommendations from the Australian ADHD clinical guidelines for a multimodal approach in the treatment of ADHD.
+The guidelines state that a multimodal approach is more effective to capture all the aspects of ADHD than medication alone.

 - Stimulant or non-stimulant medication